KshitizKoirala/dndSpells/README.md

 # Dungeons and Dragons Spells

 An app to fetch spells from [DnD v5 API](http://www.dnd5eapi.co/) and their details.
+You can view the live site [from here](https://dndspells.pages.dev/)

 ## Setting up the App